procf/procf.github.io/content/authors/Rob/_index.md

   - Ph.D.
 Students
 ---

 Rob Campbell is a PhD student studying structure-function relationships in colloidal gels.
-Their research focuses on the role of particle size in controlling colloidal gel assembly and rheology.
+Their research focuses on how particle size influences colloidal gel assembly and rheology.

 Most of Rob's work focuses on connecting simulations to experiments:
 * They are the "Future Investigator" lead for a 3-year FINESST21 grant-funded project for NASA, using open-source simulation tools to expand on previous results from colloidal studies on the International Space Station (ISS)